What is a California registered agent?

 What happens if my registered agent moves without updating their address?

 This creates a critical compliance gap.
 Legal documents served at the outdated address may not reach your business, potentially resulting in missed court deadlines and default judgments.
+Under §1702, courts may authorize service through the Secretary of State if the designated agent cannot with reasonable diligence be found at the designated address.
 The Secretary of State may also reject future filings until you update the agent information through a Statement of Information filing.

 Can I change my registered agent online in California?